MileHacker Logo

 Public Transportation

 Ya'a city mainly uses a public bus system.
-There is no metro or tram system within Ya'a city limits.
+There isn't any metro or tram system within Ya'a city limits.
 The bus network has comprehensive coverage across the main urban areas, connecting residential zones, commercial centers, and major attractions.
-Buses make for a cost-effective way to navigate the city.
-The system is straightforward to use once one understands the routes.
+Buses create a cost-effective way to navigate the city.
+The structure is straightforward to use once one understands the routes.

 Use a local map app like Baidu Maps (百度地图) to plan routes.
 These apps have real-time bus locations and estimated arrival times, invaluable for navigation.
 Ya'a Bus Station (雅安客运站) serves as a hub for both long-distance and local buses.